Tiny Organisms in Aquatic Habitats

 Sampling date 06/2025.
 Scale bars indicate 50 µm.

-Three images, whole test and two optical cross-sections.
+Three images.
+Whole test and two optical cross-sections.

 In addition to diatom frustules, several round, brown xenosomes can be seen in the shell.
 These are fruiting bodies (uredospores) of rust fungi; they were very numerous in the local water.